hisurfadvisory/MACROSS/core/README.md

 Important notes -- the basic permission & authentication checks that MACROSS provides are most useful in environments where code-signing is enforced (i.e. where scripts with no digital signature, or broken digital signatures, will not execute).
 Otherwise, it is fairly trivial for anyone with moderate skill to bypass these checks.
 I didn't write this as an enterprise security tool, it's an aid to help cut down on the amount of web consoles and cmdlets I need to use throughout the day.
 Keep that in mind if you want to use MACROSS to access APIs, and write your scripts accordingly! <br><br>

+Lastly, search MACROSS.ps1 and all of the files in the core folder for the comment "MOD SECTION!".
+These comments mark sections of code where you can change values if you want/need. <br><br>

 MACROSS.ps1  = execute this to start MACROSS<br>